microsoft/BuildTourHack/stories/2/212_Debugging.md

 To get started, please open the **Microsoft.Knowzy.WPF.sln** in the **src\Knowzy_Engineering_Win32App** folder with Visual Studio 2017.

+This task covers the following steps:
+1. Install the Desktop Bridge Debugging Project Extension

+1. Add a Desktop Bridge Debugging project and add project dependencies to the existing WPF and UWP projects

+1. Configure the Debugging Project to enable F5 builds and deployment of the Knowzy app

+1. Enable breakpoints in projects

 ## Step 1: Install the Desktop Bridge Debugging Project Extension

 If you do not have the Desktop Bridge Debugging Project extension installed into Visual Studio 2017, please complete the following steps: